rorihara/Keplerian_Mask_Generator/README.md

 ## Input Parameters

 You need to set several input parameters at the beginning of the script.
+These parameters control the behavior of the script and the nature of the output.
+Here is a detailed description of each parameter:

 - `pd`: The file path to the directory containing the input data and where the output will be saved.
    - Example: '/path/to/parent/directory/'